Resident parking permit terms and conditions

-For visitor permits please see the visitor permit conditions of use web page
+For visitor permits please see the visitor permit conditions of use.

-Car Free Property: A property within a special area covered by an agreement made under Section 106 of the Town & Country Planning Act 1990; or a development area for which planning permission has been granted and there is a condition that the area is to be kept car free.
+Car free property: A property within a special area covered by an agreement made under Section 106 of the Town and Country Planning Act 1990; or a development area for which planning permission has been granted and there is a condition that the area is to be kept car free.

 Council: Brighton & Hove City Council

 CPZ: Controlled parking zone being an area listed in the relevant traffic regulation order.